terrellt/ndlib.github.io/_posts/2013-06-06-starting-a-new-rails-project-with-tests.md

 Download Jetty

-Wire up Rspec
+Wire up Rspec and Capybara

-Wire Up Capybara

-Write Your First Test
+Write Your First Integrated Test

-Immediately get Capybara going
-  - test the catalog controller
+Write Your Second Integrated Test

+Working with Warden and Devise

+### A Word of Caution

-  - a word of caution, Capybara tests are fragile
+By their very nature, Capybara tests are extremely fragile.
+You are testing your UI, an extremely volitale windown into your application;
+Your Capybara tests will creak, groan, and very likely break with alarming frequency.
+But they will be helpful.
+Just keep the number and scope of integrated tests well groomed.

 ## But My Project is Already Started
 <span id="but-my-project-is-already-started"></span>